vanthelearner/Vietnam-Equity-Prediction-via-ML-Reports/README.md

 - 07/03/2026 batch: I would call this batch "Kitchen Sink" batch (since there was no careful feature engineering, everything, every features got put into the models).
 *more details in the "Models performance.pdf"*

+<u>This table is an quick overview of the performance metrics by all models</u>

 | Model | R2 OOS Full (monthly) | R2 OOS on large companies (monthly) | R2 OOS on small companies (monthly) | Mean Rank Information coefficient  | Long-only Annualized Sharpe | Long-short Annualized Sharpe | Benchmark Information ratio | Long-short Annualized Return |
 | ----- | ----------- | ------------ | ------------ | ------------ | ---------------- | ----------------- | ------------ | ---------- |
 | ENET  | 0.0044      | 0.0039       | -0.0003      | 0.0785       | 0.970            | 1.696             | 0.247        | 40.3%      |